Rochelle Walensky: Academic career

-Walensky had been on the faculty of Harvard Medical School since 2001, first as an instructor, then as a professor.
+Walensky had been on the faculty of Harvard Medical School since 2001, first as an instructor and then she ascended the ranks to become professor in 2012.
 Walensky was a professor of medicine at Harvard Medical School from 2012 to 2020, and served as chief of the division of infectious diseases at Massachusetts General Hospital from 2017 to 2020.
-She conducted research on vaccine delivery and strategies to reach underserved communities.
-Walensky has worked to improve HIV screening and care in South Africa, led health policy initiatives, and researched clinical trial design and evaluation in a variety of settings.
+She conducted research that used the methods of decision science, Monte Carlo mathematical simulation and cost-effectiveness analyses to promote access to HIV care in the US and internationally.
+Walensky worked to improve HIV screening and care in South Africa, led health policy initiatives, and researched clinical trial design and evaluation in a variety of settings.
+With over 300 publications, her work is heavily cited in the field of HIV policy.
+She is also the recipient of an National Institutes of Health MERIT award (Method To Extend Research in Time) Award (R37).

-Walensky was chair of the Office of AIDS Research Advisory Council at the National Institutes of Health from 2014 to 2015 and has served as a member of the US Department of Health and Human Services Panel on Antiretroviral Guidelines for Adults and Adolescents since 2011.
-She serves on the board of directors of Mass General Brigham.
+Walensky was chair of the Office of AIDS Research Advisory Council at the National Institutes of Health from 2014 to 2015 and served as a member of the US Department of Health and Human Services Panel on Antiretroviral Guidelines for Adults and Adolescents since 2011.
+She was serving on the board of directors of Mass General Brigham at the time of her departure for CDC.
 She has been co-director of the Medical Practice Evaluation Center at Massachusetts General Hospital since 2011.
+She was inducted into the National Academy of Medicine in 2021.

+Since leaving CDC, Walensky has been a lecturer on Law at Harvard Law School and a Senior Fellow at the Women and Public Policy Program, Harvard Kennedy School.
+She is currently serving on the board of trustees at the Doris Duke Foundation and The Carter Center.

 COVID-19

+Walensky was among the first to sign the John Snow Memorandum in October 2020 as a critical response to the Great Barrington Declaration.

+Early in the pandemic and prior to vaccine availability, she used model-based analyses to demonstrate how SARS screening strategies could be used to safely reopen college campuses.
+She also conducted research on vaccine delivery and strategies to reach underserved communities.
 In a paper published in Health Affairs in November 2020, Walensky and her co-authors showed that the effectiveness of a COVID-19 vaccine will be strongly affected by: